M.S. Programs in Chemistry

 - In addition to the above intended outcomes, M.S. graduates will have performed research using technical and problem solving skills to contribute to their field.

-M.S. and M.A. students often are employed in chemistry or chemistry-related careers or continue education to the Ph.D. level or in professional schools (e.g. Medical, Law, Business, etc. schools).
+M.S. students often are employed in chemistry or chemistry-related careers, or continue their education at the Ph.D. level or in professional schools (e.g. Medical, Law, Business, etc. schools).

 All faculty members in the Department of Chemistry and Biochemistry can mentor M.S. students in this program.
 See individual faculty pages for their research specializations and opportunities that may exist in their groups.
 See our "Apply to Graduate Programs" page and study Chemistry at UAF.
 Current students should see our "For Current Students" page for information on how to progress towards their degree.